minnyres/docker-amule-dlp/README.md

 ### Environment variables

+Please carefully read the notes on the variables:

 | Variable      | Meaning | Notes     |
 | :----:        |    :---     |         :---   |
 | UID      |    User id    |  Given by `echo $UID`  |